isabella232/bas-style-kit/README.md

 ## Overview

 The BAS Style Kit is a CSS and JavaScript framework, incorporating the BAS brand to establish a consistent visual design across BAS services and websites.
-It aims to build-in technical and accessibility best practice where practical.
+It aims to build-in technical and accessibility best practices where practical.

 The Style Kit is based on the official Sass port of [Bootstrap 3](http://getbootstrap.com) and consists of: